-Michigan mini tort also called (Limited property damage liability) is a provision of Michigan’s no-fault law.
+Michigan mini-tort, also called (Limited property damage liability), is a provision of Michigan’s no-fault law.

-a) If the insurance company is not listed, then you will need to contact the other driver to verify their insurance information.
+a) If the insurance company is not listed, contact the other driver to verify their insurance information.

 b) Take them to small claims court.
 If the other party was driving without insurance, then they will be liable for the full amount of damages.